 - USDA loans have no limit

 Conforming loans are super flexible solutions and may be used to purchase, build, or refinance a primary residence, second home, or investment property.
 By increasing this limit, it allows more borrowers to take advantage of many Fannie and Freddie benefits.

-How Conforming Loan Limits 2020 Affects VA Loans
+How Will 2021 Conforming Loan Limits Impact VA Loans?

 What Does the Increased Loan Limit Mean?